ziangit/nbaAppAndroidApplication/README.md

 The webservice records the logs and useful statistics, stores them in the database, and displays the data on the dashboard.

 # Diagram
+The following is a diagram of the components for this part of the NBA application:

 ![Diagram-Full](https://github.com/ziangit/nbaAppAndroidApplication/assets/110576506/933c8a2c-71bc-4e66-adb6-1616e620664f)